 This is where a color correcting concealer will come in handy.
 (See, there’s actually a real purpose for those pastel colored formulas!)
 “A good color correcting concealer is key along with a matte lightweight foundation,” says Schindele.
 And Sanchez says that a little green corrector mixed with rose oil will be your saving grace here.
 “Rose oil is known for its calming properties, and the green corrector cancels out the redness,” he says.
 Sanchez recommends Lancôme Absolue Precious Oil and Teint Idole Ultra Camouflage Corrector for this step.
 “Mix in the palm of your hand, and press it gently on the skin,” he notes.
 Schindele also suggests opting for a green powder like the Dermablend Quick Fix Color Correcting Pigment.

 Step Three: Pat on Your Foundation With a Sponge or Blender

 Once your color corrector is in place, you want to make sure you don’t move it around by smearing foundation all over your face with your hands.
-Instead, use a damp sponge to stipple on the foundation, laying down extra product wherever you need the most coverage.
+“Try to avoid using harsh application methods like stippling brushes; instead use a damp sponge to apply any face products to prevent irritation,” says Schindele.
 You’ve already balanced out the redness with the green corrector, but this step ties it all together and will completely hide your sunburn.

 Step Four: Lock it in Place With Setting Powder

-As with any meticulous makeup routine, setting powder is keep to keeping it in place all day.
-Gently dust loose powder all over your face with a big fluffy brush, the Maybelline Fit Me Loose Powder is perfect for this step, and you’ve successfully covered your sunburn with makeup.
+As with any meticulous makeup routine, setting powder is key to keeping it in place all day.
+Gently dust loose powder all over your face with a big fluffy brush — the Dermablend Powder-Setter is Schindele’s favorite — and you’ve successfully covered your sunburn with makeup.